gogoldzapp/GogoldZ-app-server/README.md

-# GogoldZ-app-server
+# GoGoldZ-app-server
-Its a nodejs server for all business API services
+APIs for GoGoldZ app.